freeCodeCamp/camper-gitter-bot/README.md

 ## Chat with us!

 Chat with us in the
-[camperbot chatroom](https://gitter.im/FreeCodeCamp/camperbot) if you get stuck.
+[contributors chatroom](https://gitter.im/FreeCodeCamp/Contributors) if you get stuck.